An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: EXPERIMENTS

 \subsection{Experiment Settings}

 We conducted experiments on real driverless platforms, Fig.~\ref{Fig.setup} shows our realistic experiment setup.
 Top is Hesai Pandar64 LiDAR.
-Pose-sensor is Novatel PwrPak7 placed in the trunk with two antennas on the roof.
+GNSS/INS deveice is Novatel PwrPak7 placed in the trunk with two antennas on the roof.
 To evaluate the performance of our method with respect to the reference calibration, we separately measure the error for translation and rotation.
 We also calculate the mean absolute error (MAE) for the three components of translation, namely $\Delta t_x$, $\Delta t_y$, and $\Delta t_z$, as well as the MAE for the three Euler angles $\Delta$\textit{roll}, $\Delta$\textit{pitch}, and $\Delta$\textit{yaw}, which follow the $ZYX$ representation.
 Our method is implemented in C++ on a desktop computer with an Intel Core i7-8700 CPU and a Nvidia 1660 GPU.
-The whole procedure only takes around $30\text{ s}$ to run in our experiment, and If only the rough calibration process is required, it only takes less than $10\text{ s}$ to converge as shown in Fig.~\ref{Fig.convergence_r} and Fig.~\ref{Fig.convergence_t}.
-Moreover, as our method requires less time consuming and is fully automatic, we conclude that our method is highly efficient and user-friendly to be deployed on a broad scale of autonomous vehicles.